ajaxboy/cjax/README.md

-# Cjax Web Development Framework
+# Cjax Web Development Ajax Framework

 ## What do I need?